Screen notifications

 }

-is used to show important notifications such as messages for system update.
-It appears ontop
+- Banner: This shows important notifications, such as messages for system updates.
+It appears at the

-of screen. - Snackbar: These are interactive notifications that appear at bottom of screen.
+of screen. - Snackbar: This is an interactive notification that appears at the bottom of the screen.
+Each

 snackbar

 package are designed to serve specific use cases.
-These components aids users in providing timely feedback, warning or interactive prompts.
+These components aid users by providing timely feedback, warning or interactive prompts.

 Alert

-are simple, non-intrusive notifications that are used for giving information to user without interrupting their workflow.
-They are great for showing messages that don't require user interaction such as updates, confirmations or warnings.
-It functions similarly to the built-in JavaScript alert() method
+Alerts are simple, non-intrusive notifications that are used for giving information to the user without interrupting their workflow.
+Alerts are great for showing messages that don't require user interaction, such as updates, confirmations or warnings.
+An alert functions similarly to the built-in JavaScript alert()

 showNotificationAlert({ title: 'Important message', body: 'Lorem ipsum' });